Christian Walker Player Props: Diamondbacks vs. Red Sox

 Christian Walker At The Plate

-- Among the qualifying batters, he ranks 103rd in batting average, while his on-base percentage ranks 123rd and he is 43rd in slugging.
+- Among qualified batters in MLB, his batting average ranks 105th, his on-base percentage ranks 123rd, and he is 44th in the league in slugging.

-- Walker has driven home a run in 21 games this year (43.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on three occasions..
+- Walker has had an RBI in 21 games this season (42.9%), including eight multi-RBI outings (16.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.